Sythak/deepdraw/README.md

 <br>

-the activation map shows how neurones specialize whithin the first Conv2D layer.
+The activation map shows how the 16 filters of the first convolution layer specialized during training.
-3 examples from 3 categories 🐱 🐷 🐸 are represented bellow.
+3 examples from 3 categories of sketches 🐱 🐷 🐸 are represented bellow.
 <br>

 ![Sample of data encoded 🐱 🐷 🐸](images/bitmap_28*28.png)